cartheur/circuit-calculator-sdk/ProjectNotes.md

 28.12.2024
     1556: Resuming where I left-off as wireless power is now the focus.
     1744: Organized the wireless power research repos.
+30.12.2024
+    1222: Organized and pretty clean.
+Now onto the research parameter.
+Start with a copilot question: C# imaginary quaternion plot